arita37/obhave/README.md

 # obhave
 OBHave! is an OpenSource project for building adding Machine Learning based Content Recommendation Systems to Web-components as a PnP Service

-This project has been on a break, since I am unable to find a commercial angle for it, however it is very much realted to my [Immersive Reality Book-project](https://coboat.jovoto.com/ideas/47381) and [Theory of Information Evolution](https://medium.com/not-science-just-a-theory/not-science-just-a-theory-theory-of-information-evolution-cea93e703e4d).
+This project has been on a break, since I am unable to find a commercial angle / sponsors for it, however it is very much realted to my [Immersive Reality Book-project](https://coboat.jovoto.com/ideas/47381) and [Theory of Information Evolution](https://medium.com/not-science-just-a-theory/not-science-just-a-theory-theory-of-information-evolution-cea93e703e4d).

 The former idea would require a recommendation engine, which finds relevance between the content authors have written and Call-To-Actions known to the system and arrange them to [a Concept-Space of a Tag Universe](https://medium.com/not-science-just-a-theory/not-science-just-a-theory-concept-space-of-the-tag-universe-da2e5f3bd18f).